 5.1 Public and Designated Holidays | Ngā Rā Whakatā Tūmatanui

 5.1.2 In addition to the public holidays, employees are entitled to the day after Boxing Day or the first weekday in lieu as a designated holiday.

 5.1.3 Entitlement to a public or designated holiday exists where it falls on a day which would otherwise be a working day for the employee.

 5.2.1 An employee who works on a public holiday is entitled to an alternative holiday on another agreed working day, which shall be one on which the school is closed for instruction, unless otherwise agreed.

 5.2.4 Work on a public holiday shall be paid in accordance with section 50 of the Holidays Act 2003 i.e. the greater of:

 - the portion of the employee’s relevant daily pay (less any penal rates) that relates to the time actually worked on the day plus half that amount again; or

 - the portion of the employee’s relevant daily pay that relates to the time actually worked on the day.

 5.2.5 An employee required to work on a designated holiday (see 5.1.2) will be granted equivalent time off in lieu.
-They will receive no payment in addition to 8 hours ordinary pay until after 8 hours have been worked, when the appropriate overtime rate will be paid.
+The appropriate overtime rate will be applicable after 8 hours have been worked at the employee's ordinary rate.

 5.3 Holidays Falling During Leave or Time Off | Te Taunga o ngā Rā Whakatā i te Wā Wehenga ā-Tau, Wā Korenga Mahi rānei